Yorkshire Coastliner: History

 The company was established in 1990, when the York-based services of AJS Group were sold to Yorkshire Rider.
 At the time, AJS Group retained the regional services between Leeds and Bridlington, Filey, Scarborough and Whitby via York and Malton.

 In August 1991, Yorkshire Coastliner was included in the purchase of AJS Group by Blazefield Group, following the sale of seven of the company's eight remaining bus firms at the time – a deal valued at £2.2 million.

 In January 2006, French-based operator Transdev acquired the Blazefield Group, along with 305 vehicles.

 In August 2008, Top Line Travel and Veolia Transport were purchased.
 The company further expanded in February 2012, following the purchase of York Pullman's local bus operations.
 The sale included the transfer of 31 employees and 17 vehicles.

 In 2018, following the award of contracts by North Yorkshire County Council to replace those formerly operated by Stephensons of Easingwold, local services in and around York were rebranded York & Country, with vehicles subsequently rebranded in a two-tone blue livery.

-In December 2024, rival operator Reliance announced that all four of their public service routes (30, 31X, 40 and 74), as well as two school routes, will be sold to and taken over by Transdev on 19 January 2025.
+In December 2024, rival operator Reliance announced that all four of their public service routes (30, 31X, 40 and 74), as well as two school routes, would be sold to and taken over by Transdev on 19 January 2025.
 Eleven buses were also included in the sale.
 The buses and routes subsequently began operation with Transdev under the York & Country brand.